drizzleword/birchhug/README.md

 `-s, --service-name NAME`

 Use NAME as a service name.
-If service name is not specified then the name of the current directory will be used
+If service name is not specified then the name of the current directory will be used.

 `-h, --help`

-Display help
+Display help.

 ### Commands

 `deploy URL | JAR_FILE | STARTUP_SCRIPT`

-Deploy the server
+Deploy the server.

-`start`

-Start systemd service

-`stop`

-Stop systemd service

-`restart`
+`start` / `stop` / `restart`

-Restart systemd service

-`enable`

-Enable systemd service
+Start/stop/restart systemd service.

-`disable`
+`enable` / `disable`

-Disable systemd service
+Enable/disable systemd service.

 `status`

-Display systemd service status
+Display systemd service status.

 `log`

-Display and follow systemd service log
+Display and follow systemd service log.

 Prefix any command with `log` to monitor the service log after the command has successfully completed: